Readability Score

 Formulas measure structural complexity but not content clarity.
 Extremely short text samples (under 100 words) may produce unreliable scores.

-What is the Flesch Reading Ease score?
+In simple terms, what is the Flesch Reading Ease score?

 It rates text on a 0-100 scale where higher scores mean easier text.
 A score of 60-70 is ideal for standard web content.
 The formula uses average sentence length and syllables per word.